webhintio/hint/packages/parser-typescript-config/README.md

   which contains the following information:

   * `resource`: the parsed resource.
-  * `config`: an object with a valid the configuration.
+  * `config`: an object with a valid configuration.

 * `invalid-json::typescript-config`, of type `TypeScriptConfigInvalid`
-  wich contains the folloing information:
+  which contains the following information:

   * `resource`: the parsed resource.
   * `error`: the error emited parsing the configuration file.

 * `invalid-schema::typescript-config`, of type `TypeScriptConfigInvalidSchema`
-  wich contains the following information:
+  which contains the following information:

   * `resource`: the parsed resource.
   * `errors`: all the errors that the schama validator returns.